-Enrico Doménico Schiappacasse Cocio
+Enrico Doménico Schiappacasse Cocio, PhD

 Calculated based on number of publications stored in Pure and citations from Scopus